Salmon Hole, Yorke Peninsula

 Numerous surf clubs and training centers can be identified on the spot.
 There are change room facilities and a cafe/kiosk available all year round.
 During a two minutes walk between Merewether Beach and Merewether Ocean Baths features the historic Ladies Rock Pool and the heritage listed as Surf House.

 Kurnell is a suburb in southern Sydney, at about 22 km/14 mi in the south of Sydney's CBD (Central Business District).
 Kurnell is on the southern headland of Botany Bay, just opposite the suburb of La Perouse.
-Kurnell boasts some of Sydney’s top dive sites.
+Kurnell boasts some of Sydney’s top dive and surf sites.

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
 Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

-Dee Why is a suburb of northern Sydney, at about 18 km/11 mi north-east of Sydney's CBD (Central Business District).
-Dee Why caters a variety of dining and accommodation options to suit different needs and budgets.
+Narrabeen is a suburb in northern Sydney, at about 23 km/14 mi in the north-east of Sydney's CBD (Central Business District).